yasuracreation/erp-pos-app/README.md

 ## Running unit tests

 Run `npm run test:all test all projects` to execute the unit tests via [Karma](https://karma-runner.github.io).

-Run `npm run get:report that will generate testing report and start http-server related to the resting summery html `
+Run `npm run get:report that will generate testing report and start http-server related to the testing summery html `